Kendua, North 24 Parganas: Geography

 Kendua is situated in the Ganges Brahmaputra delta of West Bengal, about 25 km from the Bangladesh border and 50 km from Kolkata, capital of the West Bengal.

 Demographics

 According to the 2011 Census of India, Kendua had a total population of 1,018, of which 545 were males and 473 were females.

 Economy

 Many villagers work in the fishery business.

-Kendua fish market is the most famous fish market in Basirhat.
+Kendua fish market is an important fish market in Basirhat.
 Traders from Dum Dum, Nagerbazar come here and buy fish.

-Village parts

-The village consists of seven parts: